Debugging

 Note: Enabling profiling loosens the seccomp protection added to the sandbox, and should not be run in production under normal circumstances.

 Then restart docker to refresh the runtime options.
 While the container is running, execute runsc debug to collect profile information and save to a file.
-Here are the options available:
+These are a couple of the options available:

-• –profile-heap: Generates heap profile to the speficied file.
+• –profile-heap: Writes heap profile to the given file.

-• –profile-cpu: Enables CPU profiler, waits for --duration seconds and generates CPU profile to the speficied file.
+• –profile-cpu: Writes CPU profile to the given file.

 For example: